microsponsors/registry-contract/README.md

 ## Install, Compile & Deploy

-Install 0x dependencies: `$ npm install`
+* Install 0x dependencies: `$ npm install`
-Start Ganache in another terminal: `$ ganache-cli -p 8545`
+* Start Ganache in another terminal: `$ ganache-cli -p 8545`
-Compile: `$ npm run compile`
+* Compile: `$ npm run compile`.
+Deploy to local ganache instance: `$ truffle migrate --network development `
-Deploy to local ganache instance: `$ truffle migrate --network development ` Or...
+* Or...
 Compile & Deploy in one step: `$ npm run deploy`

-Note that in `/migrations/2_deploy_contracts.js`, the second argument to `.deploy()` must be the 0x Exchange contract that the Whitelist forwards the order to after whitelist validation.
+_Note:_ In `/migrations/2_deploy_contracts.js`, the second argument to `.deploy()` must be the 0x Exchange contract that the Whitelist forwards the order to after whitelist validation.
 Latest [0x smart contract addresses can be found here](https://github.com/0xProject/0x-monorepo/tree/development/packages/contract-addresses).

-* Note: dependency versions are locked for safety/ consistency.
+_Note:_ Dependency versions are locked for safety/ consistency.
 Updates to package dependencies will happen manually on a case-by-case basis.

 #### Versioning
 This stack seems to be sensitive to versioning, so capturing details of local setup here: